-Through the use of resources (books, historical documents, periodicals, newspapers, Internet, interviews, films) and research the student will produce their own textbooks.
+Through the use of resources (books, historical documents, periodicals, newspapers, Internet, interviews, films) and research the student will produce their own textbook.
 Timelines and maps will provide the visual aids needed to round out their study.
-Research, writing as well as speaking will be emphasized in the curriculum.

 Fully accredited for high school by the North Atlantic Regional School.